Alakanuk, Alaska

 Alakanuk (ah-LUG-uh-nuck) (Alarneq) is a second class city in the Kusilvak Census Area of the Unorganized Borough in the western part of the U.S. state of Alaska.
-As of the 2010 census, the population of the city was 677, up from 652 in 2000.
+As of the 2020 census, Alakanuk had a population of 756.

 Location and climate

 Alakanuk is located at 62.688890° North, 164.61528° West (Sec.
 14, T030N, R082W, Seward Meridian).
 Alakanuk is located in the Bethel Recording District.

 Alakanuk is located at the east entrance of Alakanuk Pass, the major southern channel of the Yukon River, 15 mi from the Bering Sea.
 It is part of the Yukon Delta National Wildlife Refuge.
 It lies 8 mi southwest of Emmonak, approximately 162 mi northwest of Bethel.
 It is the longest village on the lower Yukon - the development stretches over a 3 mi area along the Pass.
 Approximately 25 homes along the bank are being threatened by erosion.

 The climate of Alakanuk is subarctic, averaging 60 in of snowfall and 19 in of total precipitation per year.
 Temperatures range from -25 to 79 °F. Heavy winds are frequent during the fall and winter.
 The Yukon River is used as an ice road during freeze-up, from November through May.

 According to the United States Census Bureau, the city has a total area of 41.0 sqmi, of which, 32.4 sqmi of it is land and 8.7 sqmi of it (21.14%) is water.